Dinosaucers: Plot

 The show follows the Dinosaucers and their battles against the evil Tyrannos.
 Each group is composed of intelligent anthropomorphic dinosaurs or other prehistoric saurian species.
 The Dinosaucers are also allied with four humans known as the Secret Scouts.
-The two groups originally come from a planet in a counter-Earth orbit known as Reptilon.
+The two groups come from a planet in a counter-Earth orbit known as Reptilon.
 Most of the characters are named after the type of prehistoric animal they are based on, or some pun of the name.

 Both groups have a central base of operations.
 The Dinosaucers' base is called Lava Dome and is located in a mountain area in a dormant volcano.
 The Tyrannos' base is located under a tar pit which is next to an abandoned amusement park.
-Each of the groups' members save for Teryx and Terrible Dactyl–who can themselves fly–have flying ships in which they can travel and do battle.
+Each of the groups' members—save for Teryx and Terrible Dactyl who can themselves fly—have flying ships in which they can travel and do battle.
 Most ships actually resemble the personae of their respective owners.
 Along with their individual ships, both groups have a large mothership of sorts as well.

 Dinovolving

-All the Dinosaucers have a button on the front of their uniforms which instantly devolves them to their primitive ancestors dinosaur state, while retaining their intelligence and speech capacity.
+All the Dinosaucers have a button on the front of their uniforms which instantly devolves them to their primitive ancestors' dinosaur state, while retaining their intelligence and ability to speak English.
 This special ability is called Dinovolving and initially appeared to be a significant element of the series, as both Allo and Bronto Thunder Dinovolved in the first episode.
-Despite the apparent technological advantage, most of the later episodes did not feature any Dinovolving.
-Teryx was the only Dinosaucer who would never Dinovolve throughout the series, while Allo, Tricero, Bonehead and Bronto Thunder would use the ability in more than one episode.
+Despite the apparent technological advantage, most of the later episodes featured no Dinovolving.
+Stego and Teryx were the only Dinosaucers who would never Dinovolve throughout the series, while Allo, Tricero, Bonehead, and Bronto Thunder would use the ability in more than one episode.

-The Tyrannos do not have the secret of Dinovolving, and a few episodes even revolve around their plans to steal the technology somehow.
-However, they do possess a special raygun called a devolver.
+The Tyrannos do not have the secret of Dinovolving, and a few episodes even revolve around their plans to steal the technology somehow, but they do possess a special raygun called a devolver.
 Blasting a living creature with this weapon has the same "devolving" effect as Dinovolving, but reduces the victim's intelligence to that of the devolved form.
-For those from Reptilon, the form is that of a normal dinosaur while humans get reverted to primitive cavemen.
+For those from Reptilon, the form is that of a normal dinosaur, while humans are reverted to primitive cavemen.
 In any case, the device often winds up being used against them, to much comedic effect, rather than on the Dinosaucers.
-In this fashion, Genghis Rex, Ankylo, Quackpot and Brachio were all changed into primitive dinosaurs at various times in the series.
+In this fashion, Genghis Rex, Ankylo, Quackpot, and Brachio were all changed into primitive dinosaurs at various times in the series.
 The Tyrannos also possess a weapon called a "fossilizer", which is capable of turning its target into stone, as well as reversing the condition.
 The Dinosaucers were also shown to have access to this particular type of weapon in one episode, though it may have been on loan from the Tyrannos, as both factions had united to battle a group of anthropomorphic sabertooth tigers, who also hailed from Reptilon.
 These creatures possessed fossilizers as well, and also had a device which could disrupt the equivalent weapons belonging to the Dinosaucers and Tyrannos while leaving their own in perfect working order.